PaddlePaddle/Paddle.js/README.md

 # Paddle.js

-Paddle.js is a web project for Baidu Paddle, which is an open source deep learning framework running in the browser.
+Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
 Paddle.js can either load a pre-trained model, or transforming a model from paddle-hub with model transforming tools provided by Paddle.js.
 It could run in every browser with WebGL/WebGPU supported.

 [![Build Status](https://travis-ci.org/PaddlePaddle/Paddle.js.svg?branch=beta)](https://travis-ci.org/PaddlePaddle/Paddle.js.svg?branch=beta)